 - Vocalizing out of your natural range.

-Vocal strain causes the vocal cords to become inflamed and irritated.
-In time, you may be at risk for developing vocal nodules or calluses which form on the vocal cords.
-Obviously, you want to avoid this which brings me to the reason I'm writing this article.
+The vocal strain causes the vocal cords to become inflamed and irritated.
+You may be at risk for developing vocal nodules or calluses that form on the vocal cords in time.
+Obviously, you want to avoid this, which brings me to the reason I'm writing this article.

-As a vocal instructor, I feel that I have a responsibility to help you protect your voice, keep it healthy, and ready for your next song or speech.
+As a vocal instructor, I feel that I am responsible for helping you protect your voice, keep it healthy, and ready for your next song or speech.